-Floyd Short litigates and tries complex commercial and intellectual property cases on behalf of plaintiffs and defendants in the State of Washington and throughout the United States.
-He has represented clients in cases involving patent infringement, trade secret misappropriation, trademark infringement and unfair competition, health care, ERISA, bankruptcy, and the oil and gas industry.
-He also represents individuals and corporations in white collar criminal matters and SEC and other government investigations.
+Floyd Short litigates and tries complex commercial and intellectual property cases on behalf of plaintiffs and defendants in the State of Washington and across the United States.
+A proficient and versatile trial lawyer, he represents individuals and companies in cases involving patent infringement, trade secret misappropriation, breach of contract, health care, ERISA, antitrust, unfair competition, and bankruptcy litigation.

-A seasoned trial attorney, Mr. Short has successfully tried more than a dozen cases—most to a jury—and has appeared in federal and state courts in Alaska, California, Delaware, Michigan, Minnesota, Missouri, New York, Texas, Utah, and Washington.
-He also has tried cases involving patent infringement and trade secret misappropriation in the International Trade Commission in Washington, D.C.
+Mr. Short has successfully tried more than a dozen major cases—most to a jury—and has appeared in federal and state courts in Alaska, California, Delaware, Georgia, Michigan, Minnesota, Missouri, New York, Texas, Utah, and Washington, proving himself a seasoned and effective trial lawyer.
+He also has tried patent infringement and trade secret misappropriation cases in the International Trade Commission.

-For every one of his cases, Mr. Short carefully learns his client’s objectives, business, technology, products, and services in order to obtain the best possible outcome for his client.
+For every one of his cases, Mr. Short masters his client’s objectives, technology, products, and services in order to obtain the best possible outcome.
 He takes pride in his ability to explain complex issues and advocate his client’s position to judge and jury in a clear and persuasive manner.
-Through 25 years of civil and criminal trial practice, plus teaching law part-time, Mr. Short has honed his ability to communicate and connect with judges and juries, as well as with clients, witnesses, and other attorneys.
+Through nearly 30 years of civil and criminal trial practice, plus teaching law part-time, Mr. Short has honed his ability to communicate and connect with judges and juries, as well as with clients, witnesses, and other attorneys.

 Mr. Short has been recognized for his skills and leadership by lawyers and judges alike.
-He has been named a Washington Super Lawyer for several years (2014-2017, Thomson Reuters) and has held a Peer Review Rating of AV® Preeminent™ (5.0 out of 5.0) from Martindale-Hubbell since 2013.
-Mr. Short was recently elected to serve as a Trustee on the Board of the King County Bar Association, and he previously served as the President of the Federal Bar Association of the Western District of Washington and a Lawyer Representative to the Ninth Circuit Judicial Conference by appointment of the federal judges of the Western District of Washington.
+He has been named a Washington Super Lawyer for several years (2014-2022, Thomson Reuters) and has held a Peer Review Rating of AV® Preeminent™ (5.0 out of 5.0) from Martindale-Hubbell since 2013.
+Mr. Short recently served on the Board of Trustees of the King County Bar Association and previously served as the President of the Federal Bar Association of the Western District of Washington (WDWA) and a Lawyer Representative to the Ninth Circuit Judicial Conference by appointment of the WDWA federal judges.

 Before joining Susman Godfrey in 2006, Mr. Short was a federal prosecutor and the Supervisor of the Complex Crimes Unit of the U.S. Attorney’s Office for the Western District of Washington, where he specialized in white collar criminal cases involving securities fraud, investment fraud, financial fraud, Internet and computer crime, and intellectual property crime.